jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.7.38 Subbasins
+#### 7.7.40 Subbasins

-Identifies the catchments, or sub-basin, draining to each link in a stream network.
+Identifies the catchments, or sub-basin, draining to each link in a stream network..

 *Parameters*: